interrogator/corpkit/doc_interrogate.md

 | <code>Words</code> | <code>^(would&#124;will&#124;wo)</code> | <code>Function</code>, <code>Governor</code>   |  |  <b>`aux/try` </b>  |
 | <code>Function</code> | <code>(dobj&#124;nsubj)</code>  | <code>Governor</code> | |  <b>`try`, `follow`</b>   |

-Note that only one search crtierion and exclude criterion are given here.
-You can use the plus buttons to add more.
+Note that only one search criterion and exclude criterion are given here.
+You can use the plus buttons to add more, increasing the specificity with which you can interrogate the corpus.

 ### Plain text